Utkarshso/python1/README.md

 # python1
 <br>
-I will upload python basics here
+I will upload basics of python